-Term life insurance would typically not work in this case because the coverage amount would be too small, the client would likely be uninsurable because of health issues, and the client’s age would be outside the range a life insurance company would approve coverage for.
+Term life insurance would typically not work in this case because the client would likely be uninsurable because of health issues and the client’s age may be outside the range a life insurance company would approve coverage for.

 What we would recommend…